mhtvsSFrpHdE/AnimeAnyK-mpv/README.md

 ### Custom Anime4K

 To customize Anime4K, use any text editor open the ".lua" file,
-change variables inside "User input" section.
+change variables inside "UserInput" class.

-Once `useUserInputCommand` set to `true`,
+Once `UseUserInputCommand` set to `true`,
 AnimeAnyK will use user commands to replace built-in Anime4K commands.

 ### Confirm Anime4K enabled by script